 Only an Ohio, state-certified doctor can recommend medical marijuana to patients.
 Our doctors at Ohio Cannabis Connection are certified to recommend by the State of Ohio.
 Our certified doctors are located in Cincinnati, Columbus and Dayton.

 Our Certified Marijuana Doctors and Staff make it easy to get your Ohio Medical Marijuana Card.
 Our knowledgable staff will help you through the entire process so you can receive your Medical Marijuana Card and have access to the Medical Marijuana Dispensaries anywhere in Ohio.
 Once you receive your recommendation at your visit, you will be registered for the program to receive your ID card that same day.

 Ohio Cannabis Connection has the lowest price in the Dayton, Cincinnati and Columbus areas.
-We have affordable payment plans available and we also offer discounts to Veterans.
+We also offer discounts to Veterans.
 There are no hidden fees or follow-up fees to get your Medical Marijuana Card with us.
 We do not require a booking fee.